Fisch-Labs/.github/profile/README.md

-# 🐟 Fisch-Labs
+# Fisch-Labs

-We're building cool, weird, and fast stuff with graphs.

-### 🚧 In the lab:
-- 🧠 FishDB – a versioned graph database engine in C++
+We’re a small team building from first principles — starting with FishDB, a graph database written in C++ with native versioning baked in.

+We believe future infrastructure will be:
-- 🤖 Graph-native infra for RAG, LLMs, and anything semi-intelligent
+- Graph-native
-- 🧪 Systems + AI + vibes
+- Version-aware
+- LLM-compatible by design

+This is not another wrapper around old ideas.
+We’re here to build from scratch — fast, lean, and ready for the next decade of data.

 ---

-### 📍 Who we are:
-A small group of engineers who think infrastructure should be smarter, not heavier.

-📦 Experimental.
-⚡ Fast.
-😈 Slightly unhinged.

-> Stay weird.
-Ship fast.
+### Projects
+- **[FishDB](https://github.com/Fisch-Labs/FishDB)** – A versioned graph database engine, built for RAG, explainability, and weird experiments

 ---

-🐡 Made with love in the deep sea.
+### Not in it for the stars.
+In it for the system design.